 Bucks of less than 50% Boer goat blood will not be eligible for registration.
-Wethers (castrated males) with at least one registered parent are eligible for a "Record of Pedigree" certificate.
-This "Record of Pedigree" will be issued after the proper documentation has been submitted with the wether's herd prefix, herd name, tattoos, date of birth, and a three-generation history.
+Wethers (castrated males) that are at least 6.25% are eligible for a "Record of Pedigree" certificate.
+This "Record of Pedigree" will be issued after the proper documentation has been submitted with the wether's herd prefix, herd name, date of birth and tattoos, scrapie tags/federal ID, or microchips.
+(02-11-2025)

-Rule 207: Animals Otherwise Ineligible for Registration or Record of Pedigree; Listing Paper
+Rule 207: Animals Otherwise Ineligible for Registration or Record of Pedigree